coder83431/NMAP-Host-Scanning-On-a-Kali-Linux-VM/README.md

 </p>

 <p>
 2. Before the Windows XP ISO is scanned by NMAP, we need to identify the IP address of the Windows XP virtual machine.
 To find the IP address, on the Windows XP VM, go to "Start", then "Run".
-In the terminnal lime, type ipconfig to receive the IP address.
+In the terminal lime, type ipconfig to receive the IP address.

 </p>
 <br />